alternativniy/strapi-full/README.md

-# strapi-full
-Strapi + Frontend on Vite assembly based on express server
+# Strapi + Frontend on Vite assembly based on express server